Oded Golan

-Golan was accused by the Israel Antiquities Authority (IAA) of involvement in the forgery of one half of the James Ossuary inscription, the Jehoash Inscription and other items.
-Golan denied any involvement in forgery, and argued that he purchased the two items from licensed antiquities dealers in 1976 and 1999 respectively.

-Four other defendants were indicted along with Golan, including two of the largest antiquities dealers in Israel.
-In 2012, the court acquitted Golan of forgery and fraud, but convicted him of illegal trading in antiquities.

-In late 2013, the Supreme Court ordered the State to return to Golan the James Ossuary, the Jehoash Inscription and hundreds of other items that had been confiscated by the IAA “for the purpose of investigation."

-Background
+Biography

-The son of an engineer and a professor of microbiology, Golan served as an officer in the Israel Defense Forces before studying industrial and management engineering at the Technion, graduating with honors.
+Oded Golan is the son of an engineer and a professor of microbiology.
+He served as an officer in the Israel Defense Forces before studying industrial and management engineering at the Technion, graduating with honors.

-He was then involved with several hi-tech ventures, developed and operated global professional training seminars and tour programs, and subsequently went on to be involved in real estate development in Israel.
 Since childhood, Golan has had a keen interest in archeology and antiquities.
 At the age of 10, during a visit to the ancient site of Tel Hatzor, he discovered the world’s oldest dictionary, which was later published by Professor Yigael Yadin.
 At the age of 12, Golan participated in excavations at Masada.

-Golan's Collection
+Antiquity collection

 Golan's collection, amassed over a period of more than 50 years, contains thousands of archaeological artifacts, the vast majority of which were purchased from antiquities dealers, mostly in East Jerusalem.

 Golan’s collection includes a wide range of artifacts which together represent the culture of Israel and TransJordan from the fifth millennium BCE to the fifth century AD.
 Among the items that attracted international attention is the James Ossuary, the bone box possibly used to intern the bones of James, brother of Jesus.

-IAA claims and trial
+Controversy

-Following statements made by the Israel Antiquities Authority (IAA) in June 2003 challenging the authenticity of the inscriptions or the patina on the inscriptions of the James Ossuary and the Jehoash Tablet, the IAA confiscated both items from Golan, along with hundreds of other items of antiquity, allegedly for the purposes of the investigation.
+In June 2003, Golan was accused by the Israel Antiquities Authority (IAA) of involvement in the forgery of one half of the James Ossuary inscription, the Jehoash Inscription and other items.
+Golan denied any involvement in forgery and argued that he purchased the two items from licensed antiquities dealers in 1976 and 1999 respectively.
+Four other defendants were indicted along with Golan, including two of the largest antiquities dealers in Israel.

+In 2012, the court acquitted Golan of forgery and fraud, but convicted him of illegal trading in antiquities.
+In late 2013, the Supreme Court ordered the State to return to Golan the James Ossuary, the Jehoash Inscription and hundreds of other items that had been confiscated by the IAA "for the purpose of investigation."